 Anime and Manga

 - Death Note: L, a pale, skinny man who eats like a fat geek.
-He's somewhat partial to sugar.
+He's partial to sugar.

 - Nozomu Itoshiki the protagonist of Sayonara, Zetsubou-Sensei is a good-looking nerd, but is quite thin and physically puny, not to mention very pale.
 The only exercise he seems to do is strengthening his neck muscles, so he can attempt suicide without killing himself.

 - Arguably Verde, Shouichi, and Spanner, from Katekyo Hitman Reborn!.
 All three are rail-thin (especially Verde), and painfully intelligent (especially Verde) in their respective fields (science for Verde, mechanics for Shou, and robotics for Spanner).
 The three of them hardly ever leave their labs (once again, especially Verde).

 - Eyeshield 21: Yukimitsu is incredibly skinny, which really doesn't help when playing American Football.

 - Slam Dunk: Yoshinori is a Lethal Joke Character who looks every bit the stereotypical nerd.

 - Harris, Clark, and Martin, Cindy's three colleagues (and fellow MIT grads) in Ika Musume, are respectively on the skinny side of average, emaciated, and obese.
 At one point they sink into depression; Harris and Clark become fat, while Martin starves himself thin.

 - In Genshiken, Kousaka and Madarame are skinny, while Kugayama and Tanaka are fat.
 Resident asshole Haraguchi is also fat.
 Everybody else is pretty normal.